RobinsonAlzate/Waypoint_Robinson/TESTING_GUIDE.md

 Every phase from the assignment is implemented and has already been verified running (14 domain tests + 19 total Django tests + live page hits, all green).
-This is your map of **which files satisfy which week**, and **how to test each phase yourself** as you split this into 8 real branches/PRs.
+This is the map of **which files satisfy which week**, and how to test each phase

 ---